Amerant Bank Arena: Regular events

 In addition to the Panthers, the arena was formerly home to the Florida Pit Bulls of the American Basketball Association, the Miami Caliente of the Lingerie Football League, and the Florida Bobcats of the AFL, along with the only season of the Florida ThunderCats.
-This arena also serves as the host for the Orange Bowl Basketball Classic held every December in conjunction with the namesake college football game.
+This arena also serves as the host for the annual Orange Bowl Basketball Classic held every December in conjunction with the namesake college football game.